 Have you ever tried plueme moos?
 Komst borscht?
 Schmauntfatt?
 Let us translate: Plueme moos is a variety of dried fruits (apple, plum, apricot, raisins) simmered and served cold or at room temperature.
 Komst borscht is a warm-the-soul soup made from hearty meat broth,

-cabbage (komst), onions, potatoes and pieces of chicken flavored with dill, while Schmauntfatt is a delectable rich and creamy gravy.
+cabbage (komst), onions, potatoes and pieces of chicken flavoured with dill, while Schmauntfatt is a delectable rich and creamy gravy.
 The Livery Barn Restaurant at the Mennonite Heritage Museum serves up these Russian Mennonite dishes and more.
 The annual festival, Pioneer Days, is the perfect time to get a taste of the traditional fare.
 Relive the past through a variety of pioneer activities, or simply wandering the turn-of-the century Russian Mennonite street village and see the fully operational Dutch windmill.

 Try unique combinations at the Honey, Garlic and Maple Syrup Festival